okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 If the phone number already exists for the current user, the response returns a 409 CONFLICT with error code E0000157.

-If the call providers fails to send challenge when `sendCode` is true,  the response returns 500 with error code E0000138.
+If the call providers fail to send the challenge when `sendCode` is true,  the response returns 500 with error code E0000138.

 #### Usage example